 Baptista spent a brief time at the University of South Alabama and three years as an assistant coach at Troy State, where he coached athletes to 10 school records and the school's first female NCAA Championship qualifier in the high jump.

-A native of Caruthers, Calif., Baptista earned a bachelor's degree in physical education with a minor in health education from UAB in 1997.
+A native of Caruthers, Calif., Baptista earned a bachelor's degree in physical education with a minor in health education from UAB in 1997 and is currently pursuing a master's degree in athletic administration through Grace College.
 He married Valerie Cain (Oklahoma '02) in the fall of 2009.
-The couple resides in Fresno, Calif. with their sons Cooper and Camden.
+The couple resides in Fresno, Calif. with their sons Cooper and Camden, and attend Northside Christian Church.

 |Email this article||Printer-friendly format|